 The year 1860 brought to Tarrant County, to borrow from Shakespeare, the summer of our discontent.
 As elsewhere in the South during the months leading up to Fort Sumter, in Tarrant County passions ran high as people debated the merits and demerits of union and secession, of slavery and abolition, although sentiments here favored secession and slavery, and suspicions fell hard upon unionists and abolitionists.
 Fort Worth newspapers of the time are not available, so reports in other newspapers must be relied upon to piece together the situation in Fort Worth in 1860-1861.

-Future Fort Worth civic leader Ephraim Merrell Daggett was still living in Shelby County in 1850.
+Future Fort Worth civic leader Ephraim Merrell Daggett, with ten slaves, was still living in Shelby County in 1850.
 After he moved to Fort Worth his farm covered much of the south end of today’s downtown.
 Daggett continued to own slaves, including the mother of Jeff Daggett.
 Another slave owner was Charles Turner, whose farm was located at today’s Greenwood Cemetery.
 Historian Garrett says David Mauck, the contractor who built Fort Worth’s second county courthouse, also owned slaves and used them as his construction crew.

 Another slaveholder was General Edward H. Tarrant, namesake of the county, who lived in Ellis County in 1850.

-The Birdville Journal seems to have been a short-lived newspaper.
+The Birdville Journal newspaper seems to have had a short life.
 A profusion of small, partisan newspapers sprang up before the Civil War to promote their views on slavery and states’ rights.
 The Journal claimed that abolitionists were living in the “Pacific Reserve.”
 That was the Missouri and Pacific Railroad Land Reserve in Texas, which was being settled for fifty cents an acre.
 The Dallas Weekly Herald disputed the Journal’s claim of abolitionists.
 Clip is from the May 1, 1858 San Antonio Ledger.